How To Travel In Turkey On A Budget: Real Costs, Tips & Hacks

 Turkey Bus Travel - Inside the bus in Turkey

-If you want to travel around to other parts of the country, you could use domestic flights, and sometimes you’ll find a cheap option, but long-distance buses are always cheaper and surprisingly comfortable.
+If you want to travel to other parts of the country, you could use domestic flights, but you’ll sometimes find a cheaper option.
+Long-distance buses are always cheaper and surprisingly comfortable.

 Pamukkale, Metro, and Kamil Koc are the main options that cover the whole country, and while travel times might be extended (it is a big country, after all), you’ll save cash and see the passing landscapes as you go.